 The Dark Knight Rises (2012)

-Director: Christopher Nolan.
-The plot takes place eight years after the end of The Dark Knight, in which a powerful criminal, Bane, forces an aging Bruce Wayne out of retirement as the Batman in order to save the city of Gotham from a nuclear holocaust.
+The plot for The Dark Knight Rises takes place eight years after the end of The Dark Knight, in which a powerful criminal, Bane, forces an aging Bruce Wayne out of retirement.
+The return of the Batman comes in order to save the city of Gotham from a nuclear holocaust.
 It is another terrific film in this great series, though The Dark Knight obviously stands out as the best in the trilogy.

 Django Unchained (2012)